|COOKIES: By using this website you agree that we can place Google Analytics Cookies on your device for performance monitoring.|

 Lipshitz et. al proved that bordered Floer homology of a given 3-manifold with parametrized boundary can be obtained from SFH and our cobordism maps.
 Another application is that we can define maps induced on knot Floer homology by decorated knot coboridsms and this yields a new invariant of surfaces embedded in 4-manifolds.
 Similar knot cobordism maps in the instanton setting were used by Kronheimer and Mrowka to show that Khovanov homology detects the unknot.

-This talk is part of the DPMMS Presentations series.
+This talk is part of the Special DPMMS Colloquium series.

 This talk is included in these lists: